cxs-css/cxs/README.md

 ### Server-Side Rendering

-To use CXS in server environments, use the `css()` function to get the static CSS string *after* rendering a view.
+To use CXS in server environments, use the `getCss()` function to get the static CSS string *after* rendering a view.

 ```js
 import React from 'react'